 9. Before Grocery Shopping- snap a photo of the contents inside your fridge and pantry so you have a quick recall of what you have on hand, you’ll be less likely to forget necessary items.

 10. Pets & their ID tags!
 It’s also helpful to snap photos of important documents such as rabies vaccination certificates or EIA/CVI Vaccine Certificates (Transporting horses), etc. It makes it easier to report them immediately if they become separated from the family and some parks, hotels, etc require proof of vaccines.
 Rather than carry all the documents around, you have them on hand.

-11. If you’re trying to keep track of rapidly changing grocery store prices, snap photos of the price while you’re their and when you have a few minutes spare time, you can review the prices by date.
+11. If you’re trying to keep track of rapidly changing grocery store prices, snap photos of the price while you’re there and when you have a few minutes’ spare time, you can review the prices by date.

 14. Take Pictures of your Printer Cartridges.
-We have 3 different printers in this house (accumulation over the years!) and it can be difficult to remember which printer takes what!
+We have 3 different printers in this house (an accumulation over the years!) and it can be difficult to remember which printer takes what!
 A quick scan of the phone and we’re back on track!